Australia in World War I: Economy

 Despite this increase in the domestic manufacturing industry there was still a significant shortfall in many items.
-In part this was due to the priority that military consumption and production necessarily had over civilian, however, there was also a considerable scarcity of raw materials and other components required for manufacturing.
+In part this was due to the priority that military consumption and production necessarily had over civilian, but there was also a considerable scarcity of raw materials and other components required for manufacturing.
 This was due both to the lack of shipping available from the United Kingdom, as well as the limitations placed upon the flow of such goods from Britain due to their own increased requirements.
 The result of this was inflationary.
-Domestic prices went up, while the cost of exports was deliberately kept lower than market value in an effort to prevent further inflationary pressures worldwide.
+Domestic prices went up, but the cost of exports was deliberately kept lower than market value in an effort to prevent further inflationary pressures worldwide.
 As a result, the cost of living for many average Australians was increased considerably.

-An increase in the trade union movement was an inevitable corollary of this and during the war years there was a considerable increase in the membership of the various unions.
+An increase in the trade union movement was an inevitable corollary of this and during the war years there was a considerable increase in the membership.
 Despite the considerable rises in the costs of many basic items, the government sought to maintain wages largely as they were.
-Although the average weekly wage during the war was increased by between 8–12 per cent, it was not enough to keep up with inflation and as a result there was considerable discontent amongst workers, to the extent that industrial action followed.
+Although the average weekly wage during the war was increased by between 8–12 per cent, it was not enough to keep up with inflation and as a result there was considerable discontent among workers, to the extent that industrial action followed.
 Not all of these disputes were due to economic factors, and indeed in some part they were the result of violent opposition to the issue of conscription, which many trade unionists were opposed to.
-Nevertheless, the result was very disruptive and it has been estimated that between 1914 and 1918 there were 1,945 industrial disputes, resulting in 8,533,061 working days lost and £4,785,607 in lost wages.
+The result was very disruptive and it has been estimated that between 1914 and 1918 there were 1,945 industrial disputes, resulting in 8,533,061 working days lost and £4,785,607 in lost wages.

 Overall, the war had a significantly negative impact on the Australia economy.
-Real aggregate Gross Domestic Product (GDP) declined by 9.5 per cent over the period 1914 to 1920, while the mobilization of personnel resulted in a 6 per cent decline in civilian employment.
+Real aggregate Gross Domestic Product (GDP) declined by 9.5 per cent over the period 1914 to 1920, and the mobilization of personnel resulted in a 6 per cent decline in civilian employment.
 Meanwhile, although population growth continued during the war years, it was only half that of the prewar rate.
 Per capita incomes also declined sharply, falling by 16 per cent.